-2.3.5.2 European Agreement concerning the international carriage of dangerous goods by road (ADR)
+2.3.5 Transport of hazardous waste 2.3.5.1 European Agreement concerning the international carriage of dangerous goods by road (ADR)

-- 2.3.5.3 Regulation EC 1013/2006 on shipments of waste specifies the procedures for controlling waste shipments to improve environmental protection. - 2.3.5.4 Directive 2008/98 on waste (Framework Directive), includes the conditions for transportation of waste, including minimum standards of transporters.
+2.3.5.2 Regulation EC 1013/2006 on shipments of waste specifies the procedures for controlling waste shipments to improve environmental protection.

+2.3.5.3 Directive 2008/98 on waste (Framework Directive), includes the conditions for transportation of waste, including minimum standards of transporters.